Table of Contents

 - Inspiring, breathtaking views of nature may do wonders for the soul.

-- Traveling through Annapurna Conservation Area, you may see a wide variety of plants and animals.
+- Traveling through Annapurna Conservation Area, you may see various plants and animals.

-The 16 days Annapurna circuit trek is one of the popular treks in the Annapurna region of Nepal.
-The itinerary includes one day of acclimatization to adapt to the high altitude condition.
+The 14-day Annapurna circuit trek is one of the famous treks in the Annapurna region of Nepal.
+The itinerary includes one day of acclimatization to adapt to the high-altitude condition.
 As part of the 16-day Annapurna Circuit Trek, you’ll see Tilicho Lake, which sits at an impressive 4,949 meters above sea level and is a popular destination for Hindu and Buddhist pilgrims.

 - Superb vistas of the Himalayan peaks of Annapurna, Dhaulagiri, and Manaslu.